DavidZhan23/data-science-project/README.md

 ```

 ## Results
-Results of models are mostly given in their repository
+Results of models are mostly given in their repository.
+You may also refer to `data_science_report.pdf` to check the result.

 # License